slsa-framework/slsa/docs/spec/v1.0/index.md

 This is **version 1.0** of the SLSA specification, which defines the SLSA levels and recommended attestation formats, including provenance.

-## About this release candidate

-This release candidate is a preview of version 1.0.

 {%- for section in site.data.nav.v10 %}
 {%- if section.children %}